Choi-level twirling of quantum channels: finite constructions and non-compact transformations: Conclusions and outlook

+We further extended the Choi-level formulation of channel twirling beyond compact symmetries acting via unitary representations to reductive, generally non-compact groups via Cartan decomposition.
+In this setting, where uniform averaging is not available, the twirl decomposes into invariant-sector projections determined by the maximal compact subgroup, weighted by coefficients that depend solely on the Abelian Cartan component.
+To our knowledge, this provides the first systematic and constructive treatment of channel twirling for non-compact transformations at the Choi level, clarifying both its algebraic structure and its normalization properties.

-We further extended the construction beyond compact unitary symmetries to averaging over non-unitary operations described by reductive groups via Cartan decomposition.
-The resulting twirl admits a decomposition into invariant-sector projections weighted by coefficients $\beta_k$ determined solely by the Abelian Cartan component, and an analogous partial-transpose reduction applies to avoid contragredient representations on the compact part.
-In addition, we discussed a dual averaging realization in which the (Cartan) twirl can be implemented as a probabilistic mixture of unitary-$1$-design channels acting on invariant sectors through embedded unitary operator bases.
-Finally, motivated by unitary designs, we introduced a notion of channel $t$-design for collective actions: any (weighted) group $t$-design for $t=t_{\mathrm{in}}+t_{\mathrm{out}}$ induces a finite reconstruction of the averaged Choi operator, in this case preserving the structure of the original symmetry group action.
+Two finite realizations of channel averaging were also developed.
+First, we showed that the Cartan twirl admits a dual representation as a probabilistic mixture of unitary-$1$-design channels acting on invariant sectors through embedded operator bases.
+Second, motivated by unitary designs, we introduced a notion of channel $t$-design tailored to the present setting: any weighted group $t$-design with $t=t_{\mathrm{in}}+t_{\mathrm{out}}$ induces an exact finite reconstruction of the averaged Choi operator.
+Together, these constructions demonstrate that the abstract Choi-level twirl admits finite, symmetry-respecting implementations without leaving the representation-theoretic framework.

-Several directions follow naturally.
-On the constructive side, it is important to develop efficient exact and approximate finite averaging sets for broader classes of symmetry groups and representations, and to quantify the error incurred when replacing Haar/Cartan integrals by designs in the induced channel-$t$ setting.
-On the algorithmic side, the partial-transpose reduction suggests scalable implementations of channel twirls based on permutation-operator decompositions and Schur-Weyl projectors, with complexity controlled by $t_{\mathrm{in}}+t_{\mathrm{out}}$ rather than the full walled Brauer machinery.
-Finally, extending the present approach to approximate symmetries, to non-identical local dimensions, and to other physically motivated group actions (beyond collective tensor powers) may further broaden the range of channel-averaging problems that admit analytic reduction and finite, design-like realizations.
+Several directions follow naturally from this work.
+On the constructive side, it is important to develop efficient exact and approximate finite averaging sets for broader classes of symmetry groups and representations.
+A key open problem is to quantify the approximation error incurred when replacing Haar or Cartan twirling by a finite weighted sum (design-like implementation).
+Concretely, one would like bounds on the deviation of the resulting twirling superoperator from the ideal one, either at the Choi level (e.g.\ in trace or Hilbert--Schmidt norm for Choi operators) or directly at the channel level (e.g.\ in diamond norm), with explicit dependence on $t_{\mathrm{in}}+t_{\mathrm{out}}$, the local dimension, and the quality/size of the design.

+From an algorithmic perspective, the partial-transpose reduction suggests scalable implementations of channel twirls based on permutation operators and Schur--Weyl projectors, with complexity controlled by $t_{\mathrm{in}}+t_{\mathrm{out}}$ rather than by the full mixed Schur--Weyl machinery.
+More broadly, treating channel symmetries directly at the Choi level appears essential for extending symmetry-based reductions to approximate symmetries, non-identical local dimensions, and learning problems involving structured quantum noise.